kenlhlui/pydatacuration-p/docs/docker/README.md

 ## Running with Podman Compose

+1. Open a terminal and navigate to the root directory of your project (where the `podman-compose.yml` file is located).

-1. Ensure `podman-compose` is installed and configured.
+2. Ensure `podman-compose` is installed and configured.

-2. Enable the user-level Podman socket (if not already enabled):
+3. Enable the user-level Podman socket (if not already enabled):

     ``` bash
     systemctl --user enable --now podman.socket
     ```

-3. Create the host directory specified in your `docker-compose.yml` under the `volumes` section.
+4. Create the host directory specified in your `docker-compose.yml` under the `volumes` section.
 For example:

     ``` bash
     mkdir -p ./new_dir
     ```

-4. Navigate to the root directory of your project (where the `docker-compose.yml` file is located).
+5. Navigate to the root directory of your project (where the `docker-compose.yml` file is located).

-5. Start the containers:
+6. Start the containers:

     ``` bash
     podman compose -f podman-compose.yml up -d
     ```

-6. To stop the containers:
+7. To stop the containers:

     ``` bash
     podman compose down